• Skip to main content

 Oil on prepared Jerusalem stone ground on board, 17.5 x 25.5 cm, 2014

-With my studio close to the Mahaneh Yehuda outdoor market for many years, fresh produce always is a source of inspiration.
+With my studio close to the Mahaneh Yehuda outdoor market for many years, fresh produce was always a source of inspiration.
 This work is done on a ground made from the local building material, Jerusalem stone.

 A Pair of Hybrids, Oil on prepared Jerusalem stone-ground on board, 34 x 24.5 cm, 2000 Heddy Abramowitz